ntabucejo/disney-plus/README.md

 ### Disney+ Features
 * Shows latest movies and series available
 * Updates movies and series every 60 seconds
-* Search movies and series and display data in realtime
+* Search movies and series and display data in real time
 * Responsive layout from mobile, tablet, laptop to desktop with smooth transitions

 ### Sample Screenshots